edissyum/opencaptureformem/README.md

 # LICENSE

-OpenCapture for Maarch is released under the GPL v3.
+Open-Capture for Maarch is released under the GPL v3.